horeaporutiu/VSCodeTutorial/README.md

 ```
 This will take you outside your `demoContract` directory.

-Then go ahead and clone my repository, and
+Then go ahead and clone my repository, with the following command:
-then do a `ls` command inside the network to see what files we have.
 ```
 $ git clone https://github.com/horeaporutiu/VSCodeLocalNetwork.git
-$ cd VSCodeLocalNetwork
-$ ls
 ```
+We'll need to import that folder into our workspace.
+To do that,
+right-click on an empty space under your `demoContract` directory
+and click `Add Folder to Workspace` and then find the newly cloned folder
+which is called `VSCodeLocalNetwork`, and double-click it.
+That will
+bring our new folder into our workspace.
+Next, check out the
+`cert` and `key` files.
-You'll see the cert and key files which are certificates that will
+These are the certificates that will
 be used to prove our identity to the certificate authority.
 Our main
 logic comes from the `addIdentity.js` file.
 You'll see in that file
 which should look like this: